edsoncamargo/CompleteSidebarTemplate/CONTRIBUTING.md

 Please review our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.
 By participating, you agree to abide by its terms.

-Thank you for contributing to [Nome do Seu Projeto]!
+Thank you for contributing to [ec-navigation-suite]!